Hammond organ: History

 The Hammond organ's technology derives from the Telharmonium, an instrument created in 1897 by Thaddeus Cahill.
 The telharmonium used revolving electric alternators which generated tones that could be transmitted over wires.
 The instrument was bulky enough to require several railway cars for its transportation, because the alternators had to be large enough to generate high voltage for a loud enough signal.
 The Hammond organ solved this problem by using an amplifier.

 Laurens Hammond graduated from Cornell University with a mechanical engineering degree in 1916.
 By the start of the 1920s, he had designed a spring-driven clock, which provided enough sales for him to start his own business, the Hammond Clock Company, in 1928.
 As well as clocks, his early inventions included three-dimensional glasses and an automatic bridge table shuffler.
 However, as the Great Depression continued into the 1930s, sales of the bridge table declined and he decided to look elsewhere for a commercially successful product.
 Hammond was inspired to create the tonewheel or "phonic wheel" by listening to the moving gears of his electric clocks and the tones produced by them.
 He gathered pieces from a second-hand piano he had purchased for $15 and combined it with a tonewheel generator in a similar form to the telharmonium, albeit much shorter and more compact.
-Since Hammond was not a musician, he asked the company's assistant treasurer, W. L. Lahey, to help him achieve the desired organ sound.
+Since Hammond was not a musician, he asked the company's assistant treasurer, W. L. Lahey, who was also a trained organist, to help him achieve the desired organ sound.
 To cut costs, Hammond made a pedalboard with only 25 notes, instead of the standard 32 on church organs, and it quickly became a de facto standard.

-On April 24, 1934, Hammond filed a patent for an "electrical musical instrument", which was personally delivered to the patent office by Hanert, explaining that they could start production immediately and it would be good for local employment in Chicago.
+On April 24, 1934, Hammond filed a patent for an "electrical musical instrument", which was personally delivered to the patent office by Hanert, the co-inventor, explaining that they could start production immediately and it would be good for local employment in Chicago.
 The invention was unveiled to the public in April 1935, and the first model, the Model A, was made available in June of that year.
 Over 1,750 churches purchased a Hammond organ in the first three years of production, and by the end of the 1930s, over 200 instruments were being made each month.
 By 1966, an estimated 50,000 churches had installed a Hammond.
 For all its subsequent success with professional musicians, the original company did not target its products at that market, principally because Hammond did not think there would be a sufficient return.